duclos-cavalcanti/dotfiles/README.md

 </p>

 A linux distribution based on the [nix](https://nixos.org/) package manager, who enables a __declarative__ and __reproducible__ build system.
-When the system is built, a configuration file is generated which states every aspect of it from low-level boot options up to desktop environments.
-There are also the option to have customized and sandboxed environments using `nix-env`.
+When the system is built, a configuration file is generated which states every aspect of the operating system.

 #### Steps